 Steel shipping container walls are made from 14 gauge, 0.078 inch corrugated sheet steel panels that are welded to the main structure.
 The top and bottom side rails and end frames are 7 gauge tubular steel.
 The steel used to build modern shipping/cargo containers is a corrosive resistant high-strength low-alloy steel.

 The floors are 1-1/8″ thick marine plywood.
 The bottom of the shipping/cargo container has 3-4 mm thick cross members that have recesses along the bottom side rails, which allows them to be lifted with special straddle carriers.
 The floor of the shipping/cargo container is 1-1/8″ thick marine (19 ply treated) plywood screwed into the main structure.

 - Set the container directly on the ground or on blocks to level the unit.
-The 20’ container will weigh approximately 10,000 lbs and the 40’ container will weigh up to 20,000 lbs.
-You may want to choose this option if you plan on moving the unit in the future or you do not need a permanent installation.
+You may want to choose this option if you plan on moving the unit in the near future or you do not need a permanent installation.
+This option is not recommended for a container home that is intended to be a permanent home.